githubacct0/kalos-frontend/README.md

 To build your module simply run:

 ```
-yarn build MODULE_NAME
+yarn bundle --ModuleName
 ```

 This can take as long as two minutes depending on the size and complexity of your module and it's dependencies.
-Your module will be bundled and output to `build/MODULE_NAME/main.js`.
+Your module will be bundled and output to `build/ModuleName.js`.

 UNDER CONSTRUCTION